simonhq/HAConfigV2/packages/remote_control/readme.md

-# Pi-Hole
+# Remote Control

-### This package creates the sensors to see how the ad-blocking pi-hole is running on the network
+### This package allows sending harmony remote control codes to turn on/off the av equipment

 <hr --- </hr>